stancarney/virtualcurrencyapplicationsecurity/README.md

 # Key Custodians

-The concept of ‘Key Custodians’ are directly out of PCI compliance (and NIST*).
+The concept of ‘Key Custodians’ are directly out of PCI compliance (and [NIST](#nist)).
 They are people in your organization who have the added role of memorizing a unique passphrase used by the encryption server when it is started.
 Ideally there are N key custodians and the encryption server would only require N-1 (or similar) passphrases to be entered on application start in order to unlock the other keys for use.

 # Logging

 Centralizing, reviewing and alerting on events that happen within your production environment is key in ensuring a secure application.
 Logs also need to be protected from manipulation as it is a common technique of attackers to attempt to delete logs in order to cover up their tracks.
-Immediately copying logs off servers to a protected centralized log server using something like syslog (rsyslog, ksyslog, etc…) and Log-o* works well.
+Immediately copying logs off servers to a protected centralized log server using something like syslog (rsyslog, ksyslog, etc…) and (Log-o)[#log-o] works well.

 Never log sensitive data like passwords, private keys, etc...